Callum-Rimmer/MBiP/README.md

 Make sure you have activated your fastqc environment.

 Make a directory called `raw_reads`.
-Move the two read files into that directoryWhat commands do you need to use to move into your Downloads folder and then make a directory called `workshop`.
+Move the two read files into that directory.
+What commands do you need to use to do this?

-Move your read files into the workshop folder.

 You can run `fastqc` on your read files by typing:
 ```
-fastqc *.fastq -t 4
+fastqc raw_reads/*.fastq.gz
 ```
 Can you answer these questions:

-1. What does the `-t 4`mean
-2. What are we saying with `*.fastq`?
+2. What are we saying with `*.fastq.gz`?
-3. How would you find out what parameters fastqc needs
+3. How would you find out what parameters fastqc needs?

-fastqc should output a html file per read file, you can view this with Firefox.
+fastqc should output a html file per read file, you can view this using a web browser.
 You can find out more information about the statistics fastqc outputs by looking at the [project webpage.](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)

 The read quality checks out, so we can move onto the next step.